dvrpc/crash-db/README.md

 - `--dump`: Export existing database to a timestamped dump file
 - `--usage`: Show detailed usage information

-**Note**: NJ crash data requires the road network to be imported first for geometry generation.
-If you run `--nj` without `--roads`, a warning will be displayed.

 ### Important Considerations
 - **Data Years**: Ensure the year ranges in your `.env` file are within the available data bounds:
   - PA: 2005 and later
   - NJ: 2006 and later
-- **Spatial Data**: NJ crash data requires the road network to generate geometries on import
+- **Spatial Data**: NJ crash data requires the road network to be imported first for geometry generation.
+If you run `--nj` without `--roads`, a warning will be displayed.

 ## Data